 Our students have opportunities to conduct research and present academic papers at conferences such as the American Public Health Association (APHA), AcademyHealth Annual Research Meeting, Association for Public Policy and Management (APPAM), and the Southern Economics Association.
 Students can also present their research at the UMBC Graduate Research Conference sponsored each year by the Graduate Student Association.

 Participation in the PROF-it “Professors-in-Training” program provides UMBC graduate students and postdoctoral students who are interested in teaching college the opportunity to receive training and teach a class at one of the campuses of CCBC.
-Public Policy PhD students have also taught UMBC undergraduate classes in economics, political science and sociology.
+Public Policy PhD students have also taught UMBC undergraduate classes in economics, history, political science and sociology.

 The PROMISE Program at UMBC supports the academic and professional development of graduate students from all backgrounds and in all fields.
 PROMISE events are sponsored by the UMBC Graduate School and the National Science Foundation and include the Dissertation House workshops, PROF-it Professors in Training, and Success Seminars.